Skip to main content

 Is Aider better than Claude Code?

 Aider is the leading open-source terminal coding agent with 39K GitHub stars and 4.1M installs.
 It supports any model (Claude, GPT-5, Gemini, local models via Ollama), is fully transparent, and has no subscription markup.
-Claude Code has deeper reasoning with Opus 4.6 (80.9% SWE-bench) and tighter integration with Anthropic's model ecosystem, but locks you into Claude models and a $20/month subscription.
+Claude Code has deeper reasoning (80.9% SWE-bench) and tighter integration with Anthropic's model ecosystem, but locks you into Claude models and a $20/month subscription.
 Aider is better for model flexibility and cost control; Claude Code is better for maximum reasoning capability.

 What is the most popular open-source Claude Code alternative?